-sea.
+Our interpretation of this expression is the following.
+The first term stresses two dimensions that we expected to be associated with higher level of entrepreneurial growth aspirations: being a former British colony (common law tradition) and having access to sea.
 This term describes both Ghana and Nigeria.
 However, as often happens with fsQCA, the terms in parenthesis offer two alternative interpretations open to us.
-Either we interpret high EGA in Ghana and Nigeria as a result of combining British colonial heritage and sea access with not having bad neighbors (Solution S4 in Table 3), or with being resource rich but with relatively low negative impact of ethnic fractionalization (Solution S2 in Table 3).
-Obviously, a less negative impact of ethnic fractionalization and not having bad neighbors are both likely to play a positive role but based on our analysis in Section 2, we are inclined to attribute the first case primarily to Ghana, and the second primarily to Nigeria.
+Either we interpret high entrepreneurial growth aspirations in Ghana and Nigeria as a result of combining British colonial heritage and sea access with not having bad neighbours (Solution 4 in Table 3), or with being resource rich but with relatively low negative impact of ethnic fractionalisation (Solution 2 in Table 3).
+Obviously, a less negative impact of ethnic fractionalisation and not having bad neighbours are both likely to play a positive role but based on our analysis in Section 2, we are inclined to attribute the first case primarily to Ghana, and the second primarily to Nigeria.

-The second term represents countries that are landlocked, but critically for HGAE to emerge, this must be compensated by a low level of internal conflict.
+The second term represents countries that are landlocked, but critically for high growth aspiration entrepreneurship to emerge, this must be compensated by a low level of internal conflict.
 Thus, nowhere else in the whole expression do we see being landlocked without a low level of conflict next to it (as proxied by a low number of refugees escaping from the country).
 Next, within parentheses we see additional dimensions that represent different configurations in the data that accompany being landlocked and having low level of conflict.
-Botswana is the clearest case here, and it corresponds to the first configuration within the parenthesis: it has bad neighbors and its economy is not dominated by resources despite the diamond mining.
+Botswana is the clearest case here, and it corresponds to the first configuration within the parenthesis: it has bad neighbours and its economy is not dominated by resources despite the diamond mining.
 Yet this is compensated by internal stability, the key factor for HGAE in this configuration.
-In Table 3, this is the Solution S3.
-The two other solutions in this group have coverage of less than 0.05 and we omit them from the summary in Table 3.
+In Table 3, this is the solution S3.
+The two other solutions in this group has coverage of less than 0.05 and we omit them from the summary in Table 3.

-The final term illustrates how the negative impact of having bad neighbors can be compensated.
-In parentheses we have two possible combinations (Solutions S1 and S5 in Table 3), and for the first of these, Angola is the best fit.
+The final term illustrates how the negative impact of having bad neighbours can be compensated.
+In parentheses we have two possible combinations (Solutions 1 and 5 in Table 3), and for the first of these, Angola is the best fit.
 In this case, we have a resource-dependent economy, but this is compensated by both access to the sea and by relatively low levels of ethnic heterogeneity.
-For the second configuration, bad neighbors are compensated by access to the sea and low dependency on natural resources (best fit: Cameroon).
+For the second configuration, bad neighbours are compensated by access to the sea and low dependency on natural resources (best fit: Cameroon).

 We now turn to configurations associated with low entrepreneurial aspirations.
-Again, we can summarize the solution set in one expression, as below:
+Again, we can summarise the solution set in one expression, as below:

-$$Bri(Nei \sim Lnd + Lnd \sim Nei) + \sim Bri \sim Nei \sim Ref(\sim Res + \sim Lnd)$$ (6)
+$$Bri(Nei\sim Lnd + Lnd\sim Nei) + \sim Bri\sim Nei\sim Ref(\sim Res + \sim Lnd)$$ (6)

 The first term relates to former British (common law) colonies.
-Taken alone, we would expect this dimension to correspond to a higher level of EGA.
-However, looking inside the parentheses, we see this being either counterbalanced by bad neighbors (Solution S1, with the best fit here being RSA) or by being landlocked (Solution S2, with best fit here being Malawi).
+Taken alone, we would expect this dimension to correspond to a higher level of entrepreneurial growth aspirations.
+However, looking inside the parentheses, we see this being either counterbalanced by bad neighbours (Solution 1, with the best fit here being RSA) or by being landlocked (Solution 2, with best fit here being Malawi).
 Thus, for Malawi, it seems that this is a scenario of the curse of geography.
-With RSA, it seems that a recent disruption in neighboring countries, in particular in Zimbabwe, could have had a serious impact.
+With RSA, it seems that a recent disruption in neighbouring countries, in particular in Zimbabwe, could have had a serious impact.